The battle over the 2020 census: Why it matters and what you can do right now

 First and foremost, the truncated timeline has sown worries about the accuracy of the census.
 According to bureau officials, fieldwork increases participation in “lagging sub-state areas, such as tribal areas, rural areas, and hard-to-count communities” (historically, minority and immigrant communities).
 With less time for fieldwork, we can expect minority groups to be undercounted—and thus underrepresented, as census numbers are used to determine how many House representatives a state is given, as well as how billions of dollars of federal funding is spent.

 But while census inaccuracies hurt minority groups in our democratic system, they help political candidates such as President Trump, whose support among most minority groups is low or next to nothing.
 Some pundits had already been fearing for the integrity of the census after the Trump administration first tried to add a question about citizenship to the survey and then ordered the Commerce Department to prepare state-by-state tallies of unauthorized immigrants, which it intended to subtract from census totals.
-The current, longstanding policy of the census is to count all U.S. residents, regardless of their legal status.
+The current, longstanding policy of the census is to count all of the country’s residents, regardless of their legal status.

-And it’s no coincidence that the new timeline has the data reported by the end of December—when President Trump would still be in office regardless of the election outcome, leaving him time to rework the census totals before they’re approved for congressional reapportionment.
+It’s no coincidence that the new timeline has data reported by the end of December—when President Trump would still be in office regardless of the election outcome, leaving him time to rework census totals before they’re approved for congressional reapportionment.

 What can you do?

-If this concerns you, the most important thing you can do is fill out the census survey, to ensure your voice is counted.
+If this concerns you, the most important thing you can do is fill out the census survey, to ensure that you are counted.
 You now have until October 5—so hurry!